Hyperfoil/qDup/README.md

 execution because it ends the execution.

 ## Commands
-Commands can be used in one of 3 ways:
+Commands can be used in one of two ways:

 1. `- command : <argumentString>`
 Commands that support multiple arguments will try and parse the argumentString to identify the appropriate arguments.
-2. `- command : [<argument>, <argument>, ...]`
-Arguments are passed as a list (using either bracket or dash notation).
-Arguments are matched based on their position in the list and the declared order for the command.
 3. `- command : { argumentName: argumentValue, ...}`
 Arguments are explicitly mapped to the command's declared argument names.
 This is the least ambiguous but most verbose and is rarely necessary.